Jitesh-Theta/portfolio/GITHUB_DEPLOYMENT.md

 ## Step 2: Create a GitHub Repository

 1. Go to [GitHub](https://github.com/new)
-2. Create a new repository named `jitesh-tambakhe-portfolio` (or your preferred name)
+2. Create a new repository named `portfolio` (or your preferred name)
 3. Do NOT initialize with README, .gitignore, or license (we already have these)
 4. Copy the repository URL